cincheo/jsweet/doc/jsweet-language-specifications.md

 TypeScript defines the notion of type intersection.
 When types are intersected, it means that the resulting type is a larger type, which is the sum of all the intersected types.
 For instance, in TypeScript, `A & B` corresponds to a type that defines both `A` and `B` members.

 Intersection types in Java cannot be implemented easily for many reasons.
 So, the practical choice being made here is to use union types in place of intersection types.
-In JSweet, `A & B` is thus defined as `Union<A, B>`, which means that the programmer can access both `A` and `B` members by using the `jsweet.util.Globals.union` helper method.
+In JSweet, `A & B` is thus defined as `Union<A, B>`, which means that the programmer can access both `A` and `B` members by using the `jsweet.util.Lang.union` helper method.
 It is of course less convenient than the TypeScript version, but it is still type safe.

 Semantics
 ---------